kmason19/remix_a3_group12/README.md

 - Payment withdrawn event

-## Front end and connection to backend (HTML, CSS, JavaScript) Contributions
+## Front-end and connection to backend (HTML, CSS, JavaScript) Contributions

-Front-end and connection to the back-end via javascript was mostly done by Kiara.
+Front-end and connection to the back-end via JavaScript was mostly done by Kiara.

-Alicia helped to set up the wallet connects on the booking and provider pages, added the HTML and Javascript for the payment withdrawal functionalities (both view and withdrawing payment), changed format of money to ETH on frontend and helped finish off the commenting of the code.
+Alicia helped to set up the wallet connects on the booking and provider pages, added the HTML and JavaScript for the payment withdrawal functionalities (both viewing and withdrawing payment), changed the format of money to ETH on the frontend and helped finish off the commenting of the code.